jonnyschult/runnersheetsServer/README.md

         Routes: ~/coach
-            POST /addAthlete		        => Add athlete to team (via TeamRoster through table) GET /getAtheletes		        => Get all athletes on a specific team GET /getTeamActivities/:id	    => Get all activities for all athletes on a team GET /getAthleteActivities/:id	=> Get all activities for a specific athlete DELETE/removeAthlete		    => Delete athlete from team
+            POST /addAthlete		        => Add athlete to team (via TeamRoster through table) GET /getAtheletes		        => Get all athletes on a specific team GET /coachTeams                      => Get all teams associated with a coach or manager GET /getTeamActivities/:id	    => Get all activities for all athletes on a team GET /getAthleteActivities/:id	=> Get all activities for a specific athlete DELETE/removeAthlete		    => Delete athlete from team